ericbenwa/POST-Arduino-Data-Wireless/README.md

 8. Upload your sketch to your Arduino<br />
 <br />
 <br />
-You should now be POSTing data from your Arduino to your MySQL database.
+You should now be POSTing data from your Arduino to your MySQL database.<br />

 Credits